-It’s a telling analogy for the state of the strike in India, that when sanitation workers in East Delhi went on strike on, residents observed that it hadn’t made much difference – garbage had always been piled up on their streets.
+It’s a telling analogy for the state of the strike in India, that when sanitation workers in East Delhi went on strike in January, 2017, residents observed that it hadn’t made much difference – garbage had always been piled up on their streets.

 There are many strikes happening at any one time across India, but there’s one type of strike that has a stronger ring to its name – the Bharat Bandh, a call for the entire nation to shut down.

 India has a proud history of shutting itself down on demand.
 Large scale movements were key to the freedom struggle, and famous ones like the Non-Cooperation Movement set a precedent for non-violent protest against the state.
 The state did not always respond peacefully.

 Following independence, strikers found that the old methods of protesting against the British had to be employed against an Indian government – not always with peaceful consequences.
 The 1974 Railway Worker’s Strike led by George Fernandez was violently repressed by the Indira Gandhi government – with thousands arrested.

 The phenomenon of the Bharat Bandh has been a hallmark of Opposition parties in the last decade.
 They are always followed by an expert report stating how many thousands of crores had been lost.